jonathanthiry/jonathanthiry.github.com/about.md

 title: About
 ---

-I'm a web developer based in London.
-I create web applications in Sublime Text using techniques such as Responsive Web Design, Mobile First and other JS tricks.
-I keep everything coherent with green tea.

-Sometimes I am torn between form and function, features and UI.
-Good user experience should try to get the most out of both but compromises are always necessary.
+I'm a programmer who moved recently to the middle of Sweden to work on new projects, further from the silicon lifestyle.

-I use this website to share my experience, thoughts and experiments on the intersection between life and technology.
+This website shares my experience, thoughts and experiments on the intersection between life and technology.

 ## Contact

-You can contact me @jonathanthiry on [Twitter](http://twitter.com/jonathanthiry) or [app.net](https://alpha.app.net/jonathanthiry).
+I am "jonathanthiry" on [App.net](https://alpha.app.net/jonathanthiry) and [Twitter](http://twitter.com/jonathanthiry).
 You can also email me at <me@jonathanthiry.com>.

 ## Colophon

-This website is powered by [Jekyll](https://github.com/mojombo/jekyll) and hosted on Github.
+This website is powered by [Jekyll](http://jekyllrb.com/) and hosted on Github.